pramasoul/NilSevSeg/README.md

+Forked from SparkFun/SevSeg to adapt to NilRTOS on Arduino.

+Original README:

 This library allows an Arduino to easily display numbers and characters on a 4 digit 7-segment display without a separate 7-segment display controller.
 It works for any digital pin arrangement, common anode and common cathode displays.
 It also has character support including letters A-F and many symbols.